rivaisali/ruby-api/README.md

 <a name="prerequisites"></a>
 ## Prerequisites

-To install the example application make sure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/), [RubyGems](https://rubygems.org/) and [Bundler](http://bundler.io/) ready to use on your system!
+To install the example application make sure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation/), [RubyGems](https://rubygems.org/), and [Bundler](http://bundler.io/) ready to use on your system.

 <a name="installation"></a>
 ## Installation

-##### 1. In the terminal, make sure you're in your application directory:
+##### 1. In Terminal, make sure you're in your application directory:

 ```bash
 $ cd /wsc-api-example-ruby